adamsilver/maintainablecss.com-jekyll/_chapters/06-modules.md

 	.checkoutActions-back { }

-In doing this, we have abstracted and applied the styles to a well understood `.checkoutActions` module.
+In doing this, we abstracted and applied the styles to a well understood `.checkoutActions` module.
 And we've done this without affecting similar, but not identical buttons.

-We haven't discussed having more than one type of button yet.
+We haven't discussed having more than one type of button (primary and secondary etc) yet.
 To do this we can use modifiers, which is addressed later.

 ## Final thought

-A module by definition is a reusable chunk of HTML and CSS.
-Before a group of elements can be upgraded into a module, we must first understand what it is and what its different use cases are, in order to make the right abstraction.
-Thus avoiding complexity at the same time, which is the source of unmaintainable CSS.
+A module, by definition, is a reusable chunk of HTML and CSS.
+Before a group of elements can be upgraded into a module, we must first understand what it is and what its different use cases are.

+Only then, can we design the right abstraction.
+And in doing so, we avoid complexity at the same time, which is the source of unmaintainable CSS.